I am the writer, producer, and director of this feature film.

 Will you making the film in English?

 Yes.
-All of the actors from Latin America are fully bilingual.
+All of the actors from Latin America and Spain are fully bilingual.

 Have you thought about having an English and Spanish version?